Italy vs England, Euro 2024 qualifiers: What time is kick-off, what TV channel is it on?

 It is being shown on Channel 4.
 Coverage starts at 7pm and will be hosted by Jess Breach.

 Last week Southgate named his squad.
-There were some notable missing names, including Trent Alexander-Arnold, Raheem Sterling, Callum Wilson and Jadon Sancho.
+There were some notable omissions, including Trent Alexander-Arnold, Raheem Sterling, Callum Wilson and Jadon Sancho.

+Subsequently, Nick Pope, Mason Mount and Marcus Rashford withdrew from the sqaud.

 Here's the 26-man squad named by the England manager.